 How to Share

-- Select the Settings button on your project board.
+- Select the ‘Settings’ icon displayed on the top right navigation bar of your board.

-- Choose the iteration you wish to share and press the “Share Iteration” button OR choose to share a single project url using the “Share Project” toggle button.
+- Choose the iteration you wish to share and press the ‘Share Iteration’ button OR choose to share a single workspace url using the “Share Workspace” toggle button.

 By default, only cards to which you have assigned a "#public" tag will be visible.